Inclusion & Diversity

 To support Anthem’s commitment to hiring a diverse workforce, we partner with external organizations, colleges and universities, our nine internal associate resource groups and other internal associates to recruit, retain and develop top talent.

-Anthem’s Talent Acquisition team uses a variety of resources to reach out to a diverse pool of candidates.
-Throughout the year, we attend career events, work with professional organizations, post our positions on diversity job boards, participate in career conferences and visit a wide array of colleges and universities.
+Anthem’s Talent Acquisition team uses a variety of resources to attract a diverse pool of candidates.
+Throughout the year, we attend career events, work with professional organizations such as the Professional Diversity Network, post our positions on diversity job boards, participate in career conferences and visit a wide array of colleges and universities.
+We leverage advanced artificial-intelligence technologies to mitigate biases from the screening process and ensure that the selection is based solely on the applicant’s merits.

 Internships and College Recruitment

 Anthem is developing a talent pipeline that reflects the communities we serve.
-We partner with key colleges and universities to find and recruit students via career fairs, company presentations and on-campus interviews.
+We partner with key colleges and universities with significant diversity enrollment to find and recruit students via career fairs, company presentations and on-campus interviews.
+We have provided scholarship monies to students at historically black colleges and universities.

-Our Sales Diversity Internship Program (SDIP) focuses on improving the racial diversity of our workforce by offering students experiences to develop critical sales skills.
+Our Sales Diversity Internship Program (SDIP) focuses on improving the racial diversity of our workforce by offering students experiences that will help them develop critical sales skills.
 Since it began in 2012, SDIP has hosted 41 ethnically diverse interns and hired 16 for full-time positions.

-Anthem recently launched an internship program designed for individuals with disabilities.
+Anthem recently launched an internship program to further develop a pipeline of talent that includes individuals with disabilities.
 The inaugural group of interns includes 13 graduate and undergraduate students.
-Aided by mentors, these interns completed an 11-week curriculum focused on critical skills for those beginning their careers.
+Aided by mentors, these interns have completed an 11-week internship that features a developmental curriculum focused on critical skills for those beginning their careers.

 Veterans and People with Disabilities